59 Simple Life Hacks for Dog Owners

 Do you allow your pets on the furniture?
-I do so I know how hard it is to keep them clean.
+If you do you’re well aware of how hard is to keep them clean.
 One of my favorite dog life hacks is keeping my furniture clean by using a cover.
 You can use sheets, blankets or slip covers — and if you want something to match your decor you can get them custom made.
 When it’s cleaning time you just throw those covers in the wash & you’re good to go.

 2. Dryer Sheets Pick up Dog Hair Like Crazy

 Looking for a simple way to pick up some of that dog hair?
 Dryer sheets pick up loose dog hair on fabric like magic.
 Just rub a dryer sheet over your couch or wherever else pet hair collects and watch as it clings right to it.

 3. Use Rubber Gloves to Pick up Stray Dog Hair

 4. Use Baking Soda to Clean up Pet Urine

 If your dog pees on the carpet and you don’t have any pet carpet cleaner on hand use some baking soda (which is also great at removing odors as well, to clean it up.
 Pour some baking soda over the spot, let it sit for 20 minutes and then vacuum it up.

 5. Use a Window Squegee to Clean Up Fur From Carpet